-Faculty have discussed that offering sessions in 2018-2019 to help prepare candidates for the PRAXIS tests could positively impact both the number of new candidates to the 508 program and improve their effectiveness within their teaching assignments.
+Faculty have discussed that offering sessions in 2019-2020 to help prepare candidates for the PRAXIS tests could positively impact both the number of new candidates to the 508 program and improve their effectiveness within their teaching assignments.
 To that end, opportunities to assist candidates who may be unsuccessful are limited to 1) providing study materials, 2) providing tutoring, and 3) recommending undergraduate content courses to take if results in a particular sub-test area are consistently low.
 Faculty and advisors will search for study materials for potential teacher candidates interested in taking Praxis II Subject Assessments for Secondary Education.

-To improve candidates' scores for SLO 2 in the 2018-2019 academic year, supplemental materials need to be provided to candidates for the rubric criteria of 1) Designing Student Assessment, 2) Managing Classroom Procedure, and 3) Organizing Physical Space.
+To improve candidates' scores for SLO 2 in the 2019-2020 academic year, supplemental materials need to be provided to candidates for the rubric criteria of 1) Uses an effective lesson design including motivation, introduction and closure and 2) Encourages student participation through questioning and discussion techniques.
 Additional training and interrater reliability may need to be established for the revised instrument.

-In the 2018-2019 academic year, candidates need to receive additional support and encouragement in four areas of the SLO 3 assessment: 1) manages time effectively, 2) demonstrates passion/enthusiasm about learning and teaching, 3) uses appropriate tone of voice, and 4) communicates effectively (verbally and in written work).
+In the 2019-2020 academic year, candidates need to receive additional support and encouragement in four areas of the SLO 3 assessment: 1) manages time effectively, 2) goes beyond which is expected, 3) evaluates and reflects on his/her own experience and work, and 4) continues to seek knowledge and professional development.
 This can be accomplished through focused online instruction and counseling throughout the internship year.
 Further revisions to the tool and/or process will result in more actionable, qualitative evaluations.